 Business Honors Program Essay

-In April 2019, the U.S. Commerce Department shared a historical milestone for online shopping, especially Amazon: the total market share of online U.S. retail sales was higher than general merchandise sales.
-Immediately, a CNBC article highlighted, “Online shopping overtakes a major part of retail for the first time ever”.
-As my mother has an online Amazon business, knowledge,we both recognize the growing influence of e-commerce on the consumer landscape.
+In April 2019, the U.S. Commerce Department reported a historical milestone for online shopping, especially Amazon: the total market share of online U.S. retail sales was higher than general merchandise sales.
+In response, CNBC claimed, “Online shopping overtakes a major part of retail for the first time ever.”

-I realize that a formal business education, which emphasizes real-world business case studies and decision analysis will equip me with the applicable skills to pragmatically anticipate changes in the online business operations.
-For instance, in the online business, we value diversification of sales channels, so we have complemented it with a brick and mortar store front in the Houston area.
+Since my mother has an online Amazon business, we recognize the growing importance of e-commerce and staying updated on the evolving consumer landscape.
+For instance, we recently launched a brick-and-mortar storefront in Houston to diversify our sales channels.
+I have gaps in my knowledge, so I realize that a formal business education exploring case studies and providing practical skills will help me anticipate consumer changes and adjust online business operations.

-In particular, the news piece reaffirmed my interest in a business education that enables me to proactively react to the changing market dynamics and trends that favor an online business model.
-In an engaging classroom discussion, we can examine the flaws that led to the sentimental demise of Blockbuster in comparison to the success of the online streaming model of Netflix.
-I desire to implement the lessons in information technology through the MIS 301H course, along with the topics of supply chain and inventory management from the OM 335H course within the expanding online sales sector of the personal Amazon business.
+Engaging classroom discussions with peers and seasoned industry insiders will help me examine how disruptive technologies will inevitably reshape global commerce.
+For example, I am curious about the flaws that led to the sentimental demise of Blockbuster in competition with the online streaming Netflix model.
+I look forward to exploring topics in information technology through MIS 301H with experienced professors.
+I hope to apply the topics of supply chain and inventory management in OM 335H in the expanding online sales sector of our family business.

-The news piece highlights the theme of change in the retail industry, and a premier business education will allow me to contribute to the adaptability of an agile business plan to a venture significant to my mother.
+The news piece highlights the theme of change in the retail industry.
+A premier business education will allow to proactively react to the dynamic needs of a company and contribute to a venture significant to my mom.

 Admissions Results/Analysis